-Cherry Park, Woodland Manor, and Springwood water systems.
-Our well has been rated by the Washington State Department of Health as moderate risk or susceptibility for contamination.
-More information regarding this rating can be obtained by contacting PUD No. 1.
-The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https:// fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
+The State Dept. of Health has Source Water Assessment Program (SWAP) fortress.wa.gov/doh/swap/ which lists Group A water source in the state.
 This is an interactive Map.

 If you have any questions regarding this report, the water or PUD No. 1 please contact Brandy Milroy, Water Resource Manager at 360-877-5249 or brandym@mason-pud1.org.
 Also, don't forget PUD 1 board meetings are the 2nd and 4th Tuesdays of each month at our office in Potlatch (1 mile south of Hoodsport, WA) at 1 pm.
 The public is welcome to our meetings.